Chapter 22:

 Even she can see that, but the thought of saying out loud words from a language she doesn’t know isn’t what has her wanting to back away, it is instead the reward of answering correctly.
 By doing this, she will receive even more volleyballs, her mental struggle to carry just one is already too much for her to handle.

-“Come on, Mariko, if it isn't obvious enough already, I'm begging you here.”
+“Please come, Mariko, if it wasn't made obvious enough already, I'm begging you here.”

 She bites her lip and takes her reluctant final steps into the light, once there she lets out a loud sigh.
 Hiding her inner frustration at her inability to resist peer pressure, she clicks on the option letter A before proceeding to repeat what she can read.